charlesneimog/Awesome-Pd/docs/objects/pink~.md

 # pink~

-`pink~` generates pink noise, characterized by constant power per octave and a 3dB per octave decrease in spectral power, making it sound less harsh than white noise.
-It utilizes a pseudo-random number generator and supports multi-channel output and reproducible sequences via seeding.
+The `pink~` object generates pink noise, an audio signal characterized by constant power per octave, with its energy decreasing by 3dB per octave.
+It supports setting a seed for reproducible noise sequences and allows adjustment of the "pinkness" by specifying the number of octaves.

 ---